ucsc/wp-dev.ucsc/README.md

 ## Prerequisites

-The instructions assume you have git and [Docker](https://www.docker.com/products/docker-desktop/) installed.
+1. The instructions assume you have git and [Docker](https://www.docker.com/products/docker-desktop/) installed.
+2. You need a [UCSC VPN connection](https://its.ucsc.edu/vpn/) to use the *Campus Directory* block in the [UCSC Gutenberg Blocks plugin](https://github.com/ucsc/ucsc-gutenberg-blocks).

 ## Setup